 Bring the COA:

-A Certificate of Analysis (COA) is a third-party lab test proving the gummy is legal hemp.
+A Certificate of Analysis (COA) is a third-party lab test confirming that the gummy contains legal hemp.
 Download a digital copy to your phone or print it out.
-If questioned, handing a federal agent a lab report instantly proves you are a compliant, informed traveler.

 Know Your Arrival State Law:

-Federal airspace is one thing, but once you step out of the airport, you are under state jurisdiction.
 Check the hemp laws of your destination state (and any layover states) to ensure hemp-derived Delta-9 isn’t heavily restricted locally.

 DON’T: